 - Ancient forests—Yakushima is home to yakusugi, ancient cedar trees, the oldest of which is thought to be 7,000 years old

-- Turtle season—from May to July every year, Nagata Inaka Beach becomes Japan's largest turtle nesting site
+- Sea turtle season—from May to July every year, Nagata Inaka Beach becomes a major sea turtle nesting site

 How to Get There

 Just 60 kilometers off the tip of Kagoshima, Yakushima can be accessed by plane or ferry.

 From Tokyo, take a plane from Haneda Airport to Kagoshima Airport.
 The flight is less than two hours.
 From there, a connecting flight to Yakushima is only 40 minutes.
 Another option is to take a ferry from Kagoshima Port to Yakushima Miyanoura or Anobo Port.
 The ferry ride takes two and a half hours on the speed ferry or four hours on the regular, and cheaper, car ferry.

 Remoteness is a positive thing